kalms/mox/README.md

 # Mox

 Mox is a Drupal theme for Drupal 7.x.
-It can either be used as a basetheme, or you can just pick up the stuff you need and build your own.
+It can either be used as a basetheme, or you can just pick out the stuff you need and build your own.
 It's the starting point I use for most of my Drupal themes.

 The goal is to create a theme, that gets rid of all the unpleasantries, and adds just the stuff you need.
 Nothing more.